eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 	2. Upload CSV created in step 11 as an asset to GEE

 ### 13 Generate LTOP output in GEE.

+Generate the actual LTOP output.
+For more information see the associated [Google Slides](https://docs.google.com/presentation/d/1CCfXBDVSURL2VkBXm4gDNSEs3nf7-MKwu0kW30fg4yg/edit?usp=sharing)

+## Decisions to be made:
+- You could change the maxObvs and get a different number of bands in this output, but that functionality is not currently exposed.
+It could be changed if people want more control over the outputs.

+## Outputs
-This will generate a GEE asset which is the primary output of the LTOP process.
+- This will generate a GEE asset which is the primary output of the LTOP process.
 This will be a multiband image with one band up to the max number of vertices.
 Defaults to 11 in the LTOP workflow.

+## Steps

 	1. script location: https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/05_generate_LTOP.js